AndreWohnsland/CocktailBerry/readme.md

 To set up your Board, you can choose between different platforms.
 The according contolling library for Python needs to be installed.
 If it's not shipped within the default OS of your board, this will be mentioned here.
 Currently supported options (boards) are:

 - **RPI (Raspberry Pi)**: Using GPIO according to [GPIO-Numbers](https://de.pinout.xyz/) for Pins.

+### Themes

+Currently, there are following themes:

+- **default**: The look and feel of the project pictures.
+Blue, Orange and Black as main colors.
+- **bavaria**: The somewhat light mode of the app.
+Blue, Black and White as main colors.

 ## Calibration of the Pumps